form-js/forms.js/packages/richtext/README.md

     <a href="https://formsjs.io/documentation/v1/getting-started"><b>Documentation</b></a>
 </p>

-# RitchText field for forms.js package
+# RichText field for forms.js package

 **Forms.js** is an advanced, lightweight JavaScript library designed to ease form creation and management.
 Utilizing JSON for data input, it generates dynamic, user-centric forms, offering an unparalleled development experience.